FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you - Thank you!

-The Atomic Testing Museum shines a very different spotlight on Las Vegas as one of the most unique cities in the world.
-You'll be intrigued and very surprised at how much you didn't know.
+The Atomic Testing Museum shines a very different spotlight on Las Vegas as one of the most unique cities in the world, and is sure to intrigue and surprise you in unexpected ways.

 The museum is only a couple of miles from Bally's, which is on the corner of the Strip and Flamingo Road, making it very easy to visit.